William Evans Burton: Early life

 At the outset of his career he led the usual life of an itinerant actor.
 There is a tradition that in the course of his wanderings he once played before George IV at Windsor.
 After several years in the provinces, he made his first London appearance in 1831 at the Pavilion Theatre as Wormwood in The Lottery Ticket, in which part he was much admired, and which he then acted there upward of fifty consecutive times.
 John Liston was then the reigning favourite in London (Joseph Shepherd Munden, who died in 1832, being in decadence), and next to Liston stood John Reeve, upon whom it is thought that the earlier style of Burton was in a measure founded.

 In 1832 Burton obtained a chance to show his talents at the Haymarket Theatre—Liston having temporarily withdrawn—and there he played Marall to Edmund Kean as Sir Giles Overreach, and Mrs. Glover as Meg in A New Way to Pay Old Debts, a circumstance which he always remembered, and often mentioned with pride and pleasure.
 His talents as a writer likewise displayed themselves at an early age.
 In May 1833, a play from his pen, called Ellen Wareham, was first presented, and it is mentioned that this piece had the somewhat unusual fortune of being acted at five different theatres of London on the same evening.
 Burton went on to a large number of plays during his career.

 Relocation to the United States

 On 10 April 1823 Burton had married Elizabeth Loft, by whom in 1824 he had a son.
 The marriage was not a success, and partly due to this in 1834 Burton relocated to the United States, where he appeared in Philadelphia as Dr. Ollapod in The Poor Gentleman.
 He took a prominent place, both as actor and manager, in New York City, Philadelphia and Baltimore, the theatre which he leased in New York being renamed Burton's Theatre.
 He was very successful as Captain Cuttle in John Brougham's dramatisation of Dombey and Son, and in other low comedy parts in plays from Charles Dickens's novels.

+Burton toured to Toronto, Canada, not long before his death for a two-week "star" engagement in December 1859.
+Burton performed in several comedies at the Royal Lyceum, including The Fillibuster, Toodles, Paul Pry, Wandering Minstrel, The Serious Family, Blue Devils, Poor Pillicoddy, John Jones and a farewell performance of Dombey and Son.